 - Identification of wetlands and delineation of their boundaries pursuant to this chapter shall be done in accordance with the federal wetland delineation manual and applicable regional supplements (as updated), as required by WAC 173-22-035.
 All areas within the city meeting the wetland designation criteria, regardless of any formal delineation, are hereby designated as wetlands and are subject to provisions of this chapter unless specified in BIMC 16.20.XX. - 2.
-A wetland delineation must be conducted by a qualified professional, in accordance with BIMC 16.20.XX. - 3.
+Wetland delineations shall be conducted by a qualified professional, in accordance with BIMC 16.20.XX. - 3.
 The wetland boundary shall be marked in the field and surveyed by a licensed surveyor.
 The surveyed wetlands shall be sized and mapped on a scaled site plan.
 The director may require the wetland delineation to be verified in the field by the Army Corps of Engineers or the Washington State Department of Ecology when there is uncertainty in the wetland boundary or there was unauthorized wetland disturbance.
 The requirement for a licensed surveyor to survey the wetland boundaries may be waived in limited circumstances, such as when there is no access to the wetland property or there is no proposed impact to the wetland and wetland buffer, with authorization from the director. - 4.
-Wetland delineations shall be valid for five years from the date of the delineation. - C. Wetland Categories.
+Wetland delineations shall be valid for five years from the date of the delineation. - 5.
+A wetland delineation shall be required for any proposed development within 300 feet of a designated wetland.
+If any portion of the designated wetland is on a different site than the proposed development, the location of the wetland boundary may be determined using best professional judgement. - C. Wetland Categories.
 Wetlands shall be rated according to the Washington State Wetland Rating System for Western Washington 2014 Update (Ecology Publication No. 14-06-029, October 2014), as revised.
 The wetland categories determined by the rating are as follows: - 1.
-Category I wetlands are:
+Category I wetlands are: - a.

-- a.
 Relatively undisturbed estuarine wetlands larger than one acre; - b.
 Wetlands that are, or may be in the future, identified by scientists of the Washington Natural Heritage Program/Department of Natural Resources as wetlands of high conservation value; - c.
 Bogs; - d.
 Mature forested wetlands larger than one acre; - e.
 Wetlands in coastal lagoons; and - f.
 Wetlands that perform many functions well and score 23 points or more in the wetland rating.
 These wetlands are those that represent a unique or rare wetland type, are more sensitive to disturbance than most wetlands, or are relatively undisturbed and contain ecological attributes that are impossible to replace within one human lifetime.